-As a result of speaking out publically against transphobia and in favour of inclusion on campus, I endured several months of harassment from JBP and from his disciples and supporters.
-(Note: one epic loser is still at it, nearly a year later in August 2017!)
+As a result of speaking out publically against transphobia and in favour of inclusion on campus, I endured months of harassment from JBP and his disciples and supporters.
+(Note: one epic loser is still at it, over a year later in early 2018!)
 Attackers came at me via twitter, email, text message, and even telephone in the middle of the night.
 They posted many outright untruths, and anything they perceived as unflattering that they could find online.
 One of them even descended to making a neo-Nazi threat by quoting Adolf Hitler at me one day after the Trans Day of Remembrance.
 Other more vulnerable folks at UofT endured even worse harassment and abuse.
 UofT announced that police would investigate in mid-October when trans students were threatened.

-Students mobilized in response to JBP by organizing a Rally and Teach-In at Sid Smith on Wed.05.Oct., among other events.
+Students mobilized in response to JBP's bigotry by organizing a Rally and Teach-In at Sid Smith on Wed.05.Oct.2016, among other events.
 The Bonham Centre for Sexual Diversity Studies organized a Trans-Positive Teach-In on Thu.06.Oct.2016, featuring a panel of experts and people with pertinent lived experience, including me.
 Among the material I shared there was a little video I made centred on an analogy between coming to terms with particle/wave duality in quantum mechanics and coming to terms with nonbinary gender identities.
 Other UofT teachers also responded; here are two great examples.
 Dr. Nicholas Matte wrote this: How do we respond to Transphobia and Cisnormativity on the part of University of Toronto faculty?.
 Prof. Brenda Cossman wrote this: Bill C-16 – No, its Not about Criminalizing Pronoun Misuse.
 (There was also a funny response from a U.Penn PhD student in linguistics here.)